mitdbg/datascienceclass/lab_6/README.md

 fd2_location = ray.get(fd2.get_coords.remote())
 ...
 ```
-Obviously you would need to implement a method `.get_coords()` on Fedaykin2 for this to work, but I hope this shows you a simple way you can achieve communication amongst your Fedaykin.
+Obviously you would need to implement the method `.get_coords()` in Fedaykin2 for this to work, but I hope this illustrates a simple way you can achieve communication amongst your Fedaykin.

 ### Ray Resources
 First, the developers of Ray also have their own crash course which you should take a look at if you read the section above and want to see some more hands-on details: